STS Chapter 1: Introduction to Science and Technology and Society

 It’s important for everyone to understand science and technology.
 This way, people can make informed decisions and support progress.
 Public understanding of science focuses on improving how scientific knowledge is communicated to the public and understanding how societal perceptions influence scientific research.

-- Example: Teaching farmers about climate-smart practices helps them adapt to changing weather patterns and protect their livelihoods.
+- Agriculture Example: Teaching farmers about climate-smart practices helps them adapt to changing weather patterns and protect their livelihoods.
 Educational programs that teach farmers about sustainable practices help them understand the science behind soil health, pest management, and crop selection.

 7. Science, Technology, and Rules (Policy Implications)